yhatt/jsx-slack/docs/how-to-setup-jsx-transpiler.md

 _Please note that [it requires Deno v1.16 and later](https://deno.com/blog/v1.16#support-for-new-jsx-transforms)._

 Deno uses TypeScript so the most parts are exactly same as described in [TypeScript](#typescript) section.
+An important difference is using `https://esm.sh/jsx-slack` to import module.

 ### Comment pragma